UDOOboard/Docs/docs/08_Arduino_DUE_(Sam3x)/01_Programming_Arduino_Due_from_Internal_Processor(iMX6).md

 3. Tools -> Port -> /dev/ttymxc3
 4. File -> Examples -> Basics -> Blink
 5. Click on "Upload" button.
-6. Wait "Compiling sketch..." until "Uploadin complete".
+6. Wait "Compiling sketch..." until "Upload is complete".

 As you can see this is the same procedure you usually use with all the others Arduino board.